seapagan-archived/pi-bootstrap/README.md

 # Raspberry PI bootstrap script

+## This script is currently UNMAINTAINED

+I'll be updating my [linux-comfy-chair][lcc] project to support the PI and therefore make this repository obsolete.
+Kept for hostorical reasons.

 This is an extension of my other project ["Bootstrap script for the Windows Subsystem for Linux (WSL)"][ubuntu-win-bootstrap]

 __PLEASE NOTE this script is not yet fully converted from the original WSL version so will not work properly on the PI yet.__